matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 }
 ```

-We are sending the timeout and the group id inside the body and combine the timeout future
+We are sending the timeout and the group id inside the body and combine the timeout delayed event
-and the action future into one event.
+and the action delayed event into one event.
 Each of the `sendEventBody` objects are exactly the same as sending a normal
 event.

-This is a batch endpoint that sends timeout and action futures at the same time.
+This is a batch endpoint that sends timeout and action delayed events at the same time.

 #### Batch Response

-The response will be a collection of all the futures with the same fields as in the initial proposal:
+The response will be a collection of all the delayed events with the same fields as in the initial proposal:

 ```jsonc
 {